The Angels Difference

 + How much support will our family receive while we have a child in our home?

-Angels is here to support you every step of the way and never want you to experience anything in foster care without being able to speak with us or have our support.
-Our Angels Clinical Case Managers are available 24-7 to offer guidance and experienced Angels parents also often mentor new families.
+Angels is here to support you every step of the way.
+Our Angels Clinical Case Managers are available 24-7 to offer guidance.
+Experienced Angels parents also often mentor new families.
 Additional trainings and support group meetings are offered throughout the year.

 + Can Angels families ever adopt the child(ren) in their care?